andreas/andreas.github.io/_posts/2014-10-05-efficient-use-of-core-writer-and-reader.md

 As we check the buffer length up front we should be safe.

-The above approach parses and copies data from the internal buffer, as it as such not zero copy.
+The above approach parses and copies data from the internal buffer, and is as such not zero copy.
 To achieve zero copying, you could use a library like [cstruct](https://github.com/mirage/ocaml-cstruct), which might be a topic for a future blog post.

 ### Writer